 Pay per click (PPC) is an online advertising method whereby you pay search engines like Google or Bing to get users to visit your website.
 You pay the search engines each time a user clicks on an advert that leads visitors to your website.
 The primary purpose of PPC is to get users onto your site and turn them into customers or sales.
-A well-optimized website can generate sales easily through PPC advertising.
+A well-optimised website can generate sales easily through PPC advertising.

-PPC Management is the process of hiring an agency or AdWords certified individual to manage your paid search (PPC/pay per click) advertising on a month to month basis.
+PPC Management is the process of hiring an agency or AdWords certified professional to manage your paid search (PPC/pay per click) advertising on a month to month basis.
 Typically, you will front the PPC advertising budget and pay the manager a fixed fee to manage your account to attract new business.
-Other payment methods include: per qualified lead (meaning you pay for each lead that gets qualified over the phone and turns into a sale), profit share (usually a percentage of monthly campaign profits) or a fixed management fee which is the most desirable as it offers flexibility and scalability as your business grows.
+Other payment methods include: per qualified lead (meaning you pay for each enquiry that gets qualified over the phone and turns into a sale), profit share (usually a percentage of monthly campaign profits) or a fixed management fee which is the most desirable as it offers flexibility and scalability as your business grows.

 A PPC advertising campaign is how you drive traffic to your businesses website.
-Organised into themed keyword groups your PPC campaign enables your business to target search engine traffic in a bid to get users clicking through to your website.
+Organised into themed keyword groups your PPC campaign enables your business to target search engine traffic in a bid to get users clicking through to your site.
 A PPC campaign is made up of: keywords, text adverts, display adverts, audience remarketing, advert extensions, location targeting and demographic targeting.
 For example: if your business offers building services, you would have a PPC campaign called 'Builders - Location'.
 Within this campaign, you would target search terms like 'builders in Suffolk' to attract the right sort of customers to your business.

 In short: have a well-optimised website that provides the visitor with answers relating to the search they carried out.
-If your website sells cupcakes, it makes sense that the first thing the user reads would be something to do with cupcakes.
+If your site sells cupcakes, it makes sense that the first thing the user reads would be something to do with cupcakes.
 In addition to this, there are technical optimisations that need to be made to help you rank higher for user searches.